SimpleNS LogoDocs

 Customizing Infrastructure

-The onboarding scripts let you choose which infrastructure services to deploy with Docker.
+The @simplens/onboard cli tool lets you to choose which infrastructure services to deploy with Docker.
 This gives you flexibility to use managed cloud services for some components while self-hosting others.

 Selective Infrastructure Services